solugebefola/PennyRoyal/README.md

 ### Phase 1: User Authentication, Institution model, Account model (2 days)

 In Phase 1, I will begin by implementing _User_ signup and authentication (using BCrypt).
-I will then create the _Institution_ and _Account_ resources, including JSON API views(_Account_ only).
-By the end of phase 1, a user should be able to
+I will then create the _Institution_ and _Account_ resources, including JSON API views(_Account_ only) and a temporary `new` view for _Account_.
+By the end of phase 1, a user should be able to:

-* sign up for an account
+* sign up for the app
-* log in and log out of their account
+* log in and log out of their user account
+* create a new financial account from an available institution.
-* see an index of their current accounts
+* see an index of their current financial accounts (json)

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Transaction CRUD (3 days)

-Phase 2 is focused on creating the _transaction_ and _budget_ resources, setting up Flux, the React Router, and the React view structure for the main application. _Transactions_ are the core of the app, so after the basic Flux architecture has been set up, a _Transaction_ store will be created.  _Transactions_ are organized by `TransactionIndex` which can be filtered by _Account_ at this point.
+Phase 2 is focused on creating the _Transaction_, _Category_ and _Budget_ resources, setting up Flux, the React Router, and the React view structure for the main application. _Transactions_ are the core of the app, so after the basic Flux architecture has been set up, a _Transaction_ store and a _Budget_ store will be created.
+By the end of phase 2:

+* user can navigate to (barebones) views for overview, transactions, and budgets.
+* Sample budgets properly collect amounts from all associated transactions (categories and sub-categories).

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Forms for Transactions, Budgets, Accounts (1 day)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 adds forms for creating and editing _Transactions_, _Budgets_ and _Accounts_.
+For _Budgets_ and _Transactions_ this includes inline forms within their respective index views and for _Accounts_ and _Budgets_ this includes the modal form views.
+By the end of phase 3, a user should be able to utilize all forms and see the results updated immediately upon submission.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Budget histories (1 day)

-Using quill.js, allow for complex styling of notes.
+In Phase 4, I will incorporate calendar search by month into the BudgetIndex view.
+By the end of phase 4, a user should be able to click on a month from the past year in the calendar search and have that month's budget replace the current budgets in the view.
+Also the calendar search should have an indicator of whether money was gained or lost for a particular month.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Alerts (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+During Phase 5 I will incorporate _Alerts_ into the OverviewIndex view and _Tags_ into the _Transaction_ forms.
+Tags will also be added to the AccountSmallIndex view with the same transaction filtering ability as accounts.
+This will entail making _Alert_, _Tag_ and _TagLink_ resources and revisiting the respective views.

 [Details][phase-five]

 ### Phase 6: Styling Cleanup and Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Creation of a root splash page if possible.
+Addition of seed data from Yodlee if possible.

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
+#### Major
-- [ ] Changelogs for Notes
+- [ ] Goals as a subcategory of _Budget_ with Goal view
+#### Minor
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Automatic logout if idle
+- [ ] Choice of how many transactions to show at once, along with numbered page-through
-- [ ] Multiple sessions
+- [ ] Splitting _Transactions_ up into separate categories

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md